Why Should I Have a Bank Account?

 - Simplicity: Cash payments may work for you in some instances, but it is certainly not appropriate in all of them.
 Most standard bank accounts offer the use of a check or debit card in conjunction with the opening of a new account.
 By using a checkbook or debit card, you can conduct a variety of payments and purchases without having to carry loads of cash in your wallet.

 Most banks offer free or low-fee personal accounts.
 On the bank's website, look for an account labeled “student,” “budget checking,” or something similar.
 Budget checking may limit your monthly transactions, but it should give you a basic checking account, ATM access, a checkbook and debit card, and (often) direct deposit.
-Most banks these days also offer online account access, even with their free or very low cost account types.
+Most banks offer online account access, even with their free or very low cost account types.

 Having a bank account can be a great tool for managing your personal finances.
 Account statements can help you determine how and where you are spending your money and put you on track for a reasonable savings plan.
 Additionally, personal savings accounts often pay interest, which basically earns you free money.
 Interest paid means your money is working harder for you.